 CRM_Core_Resources->singleton()->add...and similar with

-- Clean up messy code, see if code can be refactored and moved into parent classes and make them more generic, Also elimiate any duplicate code
+- Clean up messy code, see if code can be refactored and/or moved into parent classes.
+Make parent classes more generic and eliminate any duplicate code.

 - Increase the usage of Doc blocks to help with auto generation of code

-- Move more business logic out from the Froms and API if possible to the BAO level
+- Move more business logic out of the Forms/API layers to the BAO level wherever possible.

 - Remove eval() instances